The Fayette Coal Plant is one of the largest polluters in Texas.

 - Lead levels are no longer tested at the Fayette Coal Plant by the state, LCRA, or the City of Austin

-- Lead poisoning is hard to detect in people and signs and symptoms do not appear until dangerous levels are already reached.
+- Lead poisoning is difficult to detect in people, and signs and symptoms do not appear until dangerous levels are already reached.

-- Lead levels at Martin Lake Coal Plan in Tatum, Texas (very similar to Fayette) shows a mean concentration of lead at 82.3 ppb.
+- Lead levels at Martin Lake Coal Plan in Tatum, Texas (very similar to Fayette) shows a mean concentration of lead at 82.3 ppb (parts per billion).
 Safe levels are 15 ppb.
 Max levels at Martin Lake have been measured at 738 ppb.

-- Existing official reports all maintain Fayette’s levels at zero but due to the lack of testing this is misleading
+- Existing official reports all maintain Fayette’s levels at zero.
+Due to the lack of testing, this information is misleading.

 - Children absorb lead four times faster than adults.
 Lead can severely affect the mental and physical development of children.